 A place-based approach to climate action is increasingly recognised as an important way to bridge the gap between ambition and climate action (PCAN, 2023).
-This is because climate change is materialising heterogeneously in different places and, therefore, requires an integrated approach that accounts for localised circumstances i.e., local strengths, capacity, knowledge, priorities, weaknesses and threats.
-By translating national climate risks and targets to a local level, and setting tangible and achievable actions with realisable goals, transformational change can be delivered on the ground.
+This is because climate change is materialising heterogeneously in different places and, therefore, requires an integrated approach that accounts for localised circumstances i.e., local strengths, climate risks and targets to a local level, and setting tangible and achievable actions with realisable goals, transformational change can be delivered on the ground.